 9 accessories to get the most out of your air fryer

-Take your air frying game to the next level with these nine accessories.
+Take your air frying game to the next level with these air fryer accessories.

 Air fryer accessories are a great way to expand the versatility of even the best air fryers and make cooking easier and more convenient.
 And just as the air fryer market has exploded, so has the range of accessories that are available to buy for them.